rwb/ccjs300/README.md

 * On page 12, your textbook introduces the term *evaluation research*.
 What kinds of policies and problems do criminologists and criminal justice researchers typically evaluate?
 ---

+* We are close to the end of chapter 1; go ahead and finish the chapter for next time.
+* Also, read pp. 25-34 of chapter 2 for next time.
+* We will transition from chapter 1 to chapter 2 in our next class (Thursday 2/12/26).

+## Lesson 4 - Thursday 2/12/26

 * What is the difference between qualitative and quantitative research?
 * The concept of *verstehen* is most commonly associated with: a. quantitative research; b. qualitative research; c. crime analysis; d. evaluation research
 * Why does the book argue (p.
 12) that *historicism* is antiscientific?